William Scott Smith: Sherry Eyerly

 On July 4, 1982, 18-year-old Domino's Pizza courier Sherry Melissa Eyerly was dispatched to an address on Riverhaven Drive to deliver an order.
 Hours later, her delivery car, with her collie still inside, was found abandoned on a dirt road outside of town.
 It was first discovered by pastor David Stark and later by George Hutmacher and his two sons, acquaintances of the Eyerly family who were out setting fireworks.
 Upon inspecting the address given by the caller, police learned that both the name and location were fictitious, and that the call-back number listed led to a motel.
-Despite extensive searches over the next few days, Eyerly was not found, and remains missing to this day.
+Despite extensive searches over the next few days, Eyerly's body was never found.

 Rebecca Darling

 On February 19, 1984, employees at a local Circle K store went to start work, only to find that the night-time employee, 21-year-old Rebecca Anne Darling, was missing.
 Her car, a Volkswagen Beetle, was still in the parking lot, and her purse, car keys and coat were still in the store, but there were no apparent signs of a struggle or anything being stolen.
 This was considered highly unusual, as Darling was considered a diligent worker who would never abandon her shift or leave her possessions behind.
 As a result, authorities were notified and a search began to locate her.

-On March 25, a farmer tending to his cows found a highly-decomposed body floating in the Little Pudding River, which was stuck in some brush.
+On March 25, a farmer tending to his cows found a highly decomposed body floating in the Little Pudding River, which was stuck in some brush.
 While it was apparent that the cause of death was homicidal in nature, investigators were initially unable to determine the race, sex or age of the decedent.
 The body was sent to medical examiner William Brady, and two days later, he positively identified the body as that of Darling.
 The subsequent autopsy determined that she had been strangled to death.
 After this revelation, police released the identikit of a man wanted for questioning, as on the day of her disappearance, the stranger had asked for Darling by name three times before her shift had even started.
 Around the same time, it was announced by investigators that there were no apparent links between Darling's murder and several other unsolved cases in the area, including that of Monroe three years prior.